 In 2010, ORD completed a bench scale treatability study that demonstrated that steam injection remediation of the soils was capable of reducing contaminant concentrations to meet the cleanup criteria.
 Subsequently, Steam Enhanced Extraction (SEE) was chosen as the remediation technique for the two LNAPL-contaminated areas that were delineated by the site characterization activities.
 From 2015 to 2016, SEE was used to successfully meet the soil cleanup criteria, recovering more than 150,000 pounds of contaminants.
-A SEE system is currently under construction in the second LNAPL area, with operation expected to begin in 2018.
+In late 2018, steam injection was initiated in the Phase 2 treatment area.
+To date, approximately 44 million pounds of steam have been injected, and 135,000 pounds of contaminants have been recovered.
+Phase 2 is expected to be completed in the Fall of 2019.